ethanmelsh/python-honeypot/README.md

 # Python Honeypot

-This repository contains a simple honeypot written in Python.
+Simple honeypot written in Python.
 A honeypot is a decoy system designed to attract and detect attackers.
 It works much like a pot of honey attracting flies: attackers interact with the honeypot instead of your real services, and the honeypot logs their behaviour【896866203660465†L20-L28】.
 A basic honeypot consists of three parts—listeners, logging and service emulation【896866203660465†L95-L100】—and this project implements those using only the Python standard library.

 ## Features